Existence of optimal flat ribbons: Introduction and main result

 We emphasize that, precisely because of this discontinuity, the classical indirect method of the calculus of variations does not seem readily applicable in our case.
 Indeed, to use the Euler--Lagrange equation (in the standard way) one would need to assume that $\theta_{\min}$ is free of \emph{singular} points, i.e., that $\theta_{\min}(t) \notin \pi/2+\pi\mathbb{Z}$ for all $t \in [0,l]$.
 Our next result confirms that such assumption is, in general, invalid.

 \begin{theorem} Suppose that the torsion $\tau$ is a constant function satisfying

 Then the minimizer $\theta_{\min}$ of $E$ in $W^{1,4}([0,l])$ has at least $n$ singular points. \end{theorem}

 Thus, according to Theorem~\ref{thm:NumberOfSingularPoints}, one can enforce the presence of singular points.
-On the other hand, it turns out that when the torsion does not vanish, the set of singular points is necessarily discrete.
+On the other hand, it turns out that the set of singular points is necessarily discrete when the torsion does not vanish.

 \begin{theorem} Let $t_0$ be a singular point of $\theta_{\min}$ with $\tau(t_0) \not = 0$.
 Then $t_0$ is an isolated singular point, i.e., there is an $\varepsilon > 0$ such that the $\varepsilon$-neighborhood $I_{\varepsilon} \coloneqq (t_0 - \varepsilon, t_0 + \varepsilon) \cap [0,l]$ around $t_0$ does not contain any other singular point. \end{theorem}